Skip to content

 How Many Types of Spiders Are There?

 How many types of spiders are there?
-There are many kinds of spiders, but the most common ones people see around their homes are called wolf spiders, jumping spiders, and brown recluse spiders (also known as violin spiders).
+There are many kinds of spiders, but the most common ones people see around their homes are wolf spiders, jumping spiders, and brown recluse spiders (also known as violin spiders).

-Scientists don’t even agree on how many spider species there are.
 That said, it’s pretty safe to say that there are at least several hundred different spider species today.

 Let’s look at some of the most common types of spiders and what you can do if you encounter them around your home or in your yard!

-What Do Spiders Look like?
+What Do Spiders Look Like?

 Spiders are arachnids, meaning they have eight legs and two body sections.
 They can have either six or eight eyes.